Florida Lions Eye Bank changed its name to Beauty of Sight on September 1, 2023

 Donor & Recipient Stories

-Meet some people whose lives have been changed by the beauty of restored sight
+Meet some people whose lives have been changed by the beauty of sight restored.

 My name is Emily, and in March 2019, I became a corneal transplant recipient.
 My story starts in January of 2018 when I was a senior in high school.
 I began having serious problems with my left eye: it was red, swollen, sensitive to light, and incredibly painful.
 My dad and I went to the emergency room at Bascom Palmer Eye Institute, where, after many tests and exams, I was diagnosed with acanthamoeba keratitis, a rare, difficult-to-treat microbial infection.
-I had to stop going to school because I simply couldn’t keep my eye open.
+I had to stop going to school because I couldn’t keep my eye open.
 My senior year took a downhill turn.
 I became anxious, depressed, and unsure of the future.
 I was trying to decide which college I would attend in the fall, enjoy my last year of high school with my friends, and balance everything I loved to do.
 Due to the severity of my eye condition, I felt hopeless for the first time in my life.

 After months of treatment, including countless eye drops, experimental light therapy at Bascom Palmer Eye Institute, and lots of prayers, my doctors managed to cure my infection.
 It was an incredible relief when my eye wasn’t as painful and red as before.
 However, my vision was impaired.
 My doctors explained that although the infection was gone, the scar it had left behind would obstruct my vision unless I received a corneal transplant.